Journal of Religion and Violence

-All submissions undergo rigorous blind peer review.
+All submissions undergo rigorous anonymous peer review.
 Submissions should be in Word and where applicable should utilize Word-compatible foreign fonts.
 All submissions should have full bibliographies and short-form citations in footnotes.
 Submissions should be written in polished American prose.
 A complete submission includes an abstract (max.
-250 words) and six key terms.
+200 words) and six key terms.
 Author's name and affiliation should appear on a separate page and all self-references should be omitted from the text.
 Send submissions as email attachments to [email protected].

 Guidelines for Reviews

 Reviews fall into two categories: reviews of individual books up to 2000 words and review essays which compare books on the same general topic (from 3000 words to article length).
 Submissions should be written in concise American prose.